 A Little Drip is of No Concern

 According to a recent analysis performed by the Saskatchewan Watershed Authorities, Canadian households lose 1,200 litres of water every year due to a leaky faucet.
 That amount of water can fill as many as seven bathtubs.
 Aside from their drain on water supplies and the ecosystem, leaky faucets also affect your water bill.
 Don’t hesitate to call a trusted plumber to fix this problem right away.

 Many other myths flourish undisputed, such as freshening the toilet bowl with lemon peels.
 Can it work?
 Yes, your bathroom will smell lovely.
 Soon after, however, you will likely be dealing with a clogged toilet.
-Before doing anything rash based on myths, it’s wise to ask a plumbing service for a genuine and verifiable answer.
+Before doing anything rash based on myths, it’s wise to ask a plumbing service for a genuine and verifiable answer so it uncovers the truth.

 Are These Plumbing Myths True?, AngiesList.com